BitcoinDesign/Guide/guide/glossary.md

 ## Account

 Just like wallet, the term account can also be used for very different things.
-In bitcoin wallets that follow the hierarchy described in BIP 44, a bitcoin wallet can have multiple accounts, with each one having its own addresses.
+In bitcoin wallets that follow the hierarchy described in BIP44, a bitcoin wallet can have multiple accounts, with each one having its own addresses.
 However, account is also oftentimes used for accounts with third-party service providers.

 Differentiate between